 Ah, to be in a small town trapped in a big city.
 In just a week’s stay, I felt in the zone in Taito-ku, one of Tokyo’s more traditional wards encompassing the quaint districts of Ueno and Asakusa.
 I could live here, I thought.
 Having been welcomed so warmly by friendly, familiar faces accounted for that sense of home.
 My student-turned-friend Taka came by within minutes of my arrival.

 Like a moth to a flame.
 That was how I had a night of light with my naughty friend Yuka.
 She suggested we see the annual extravagant LED light display commonly known in Japan as “illumination.”
-The word effectively lured me to scenic harbor city Yokohama.
+The word effectively lured me to scenic Minato Mirai, the harbor development of Yokohama.
 A walk on the boardwalk certainly delivered.
 The skyline was wholly lit-up with a galaxy of colored pin lights outshining actual stars.

 Squad goal achieved!
 Way back when the world was not yet a wide web, I lost touch with grade school friends Ramir and Antonieto, one of my first beshies (best friend in non-millennial speak).
 It took the invention of Facebook to reconnect us.
 And a road trip through Antipolo, where Tony (three decades had cut his name) relocated in the intervening years, to regroup our squad, long-disbanded before the Spice Girls’ swan song!